JCSDA/jedi-docs/docs/developer/building_and_testing/configuration.rst

 ECMWF also offers a Fortran interface to eckit called `fckit <https://github.com/ecmwf/fckit>`_ that provides Fortran interfaces to many of the :code:`eckit::Configuration` methods described in our :ref:`Summary of Configuration Methods <config-methods>` above.
 The ones used in JEDI are :code:`get_size` and :code:`get_or_die`.

-A pointer to the :code:`eckit::Configuration` C++ object is required to provide access to the config file as :ref:`described above <config-cpp>` when using Fortran routines.
+A reference to the :code:`eckit::Configuration` C++ object is required to provide access to the config file as :ref:`described above <config-cpp>` when using Fortran routines.
 These, like other interfaces in JEDI, use the intrinsic :code:`ISO_C_BINDING` Fortran module to pass information between C++ and Fortran.
-Within this framework, :code:`c_conf` is declared as a pointer of type :code:`c_ptr`, with an :code:`intent(in)` attribute.
+Within this framework, :code:`c_conf` is declared as a pointer of type :code:`c_ptr`, with :code:`value` and :code:`intent(in)` attribute.

 As an example of how this C++ configuration is passed to Fortran, we'll consider a code segment from the :code:`qg_geom_setup_c()` routine in the file :code:`qg/model/qg_geom_interface.F90`.
 This routine would be called during the execution of the :code:`test_qg_hofx` test that we have been considering throughout this document.
 Its function is to set up the Fortran configuration, then call the routine that sets up the Fortran geometry of the model.